How to Get Your Georgia

 When you’re ready to apply for a teaching position, the TeachGeorgia website has a list of open positions and job fairs.

-Georgia has two pathways to teacher certification:
+Georgia has two main pathways to teacher certification:

 The Traditional Pathway